Register to receive a free Global Video and Integrated Operating Room Equipment Market Report Suite synopsis

 For Further Market Information

-More can be found in a series of reports published by iData Research entitled the U.S. Market Report Suite for Video and Integrated Operating Room Equipment 2018.
-The U.S. market for video and integrated operating room (OR) equipment includes integrated OR components, hybrid OR components and imaging systems, surgical camera systems, digital image capture and recording devices, surgical displays and PACS monitors, medical photo printers, surgical lighting, booms, tables, microscopes, and integrated OR management software.
+More can be found in a series of reports published by iData Research entitled the Global Market Report Suite for Video and Integrated Operating Room Equipment.
+The global market for video and integrated operating room (OR) equipment includes integrated OR components, hybrid OR components, surgical displays and picture archiving and communication system (PACS) monitors, surgical lighting, surgical booms, surgical tables, surgical headlights and surgical microscopes.

-iData’s suite of reports on this subject cover the United States, 15 countries in Europe as well as Japan, China, and South Korea.
-These include a comprehensive analysis on units sold, market values, average selling prices, forecasts, as well as detailed competitive market shares and analysis of all major players.
+iData’s suite of reports on this subject cover over 70 countries spanned across 5 regions globally.
+These include a comprehensive analysis on units sold, market values, average selling prices, forecasts, as well as detailed competitive market shares and analysis of all major players and the impact of COVID-19.

-Email us at [email protected] or register online for a U.S. Market Report Suite for Video and Integrated Operating Room Equipment 2018 brochure and synopsis.
+Email us at firstname.lastname@example.org or register below for a Global Market Report Suite for Video and Integrated Operating Room Equipment synopsis.